llbit/chunky-docs/docs/troubleshooting.md

 Chunky may stop working because the path to the Java-installation has changed.
 This can usually be fixed by uninstalling Chunky and reinstalling it again.

+## I see a lot of black blocks with a red X

+The black box with a red cross over it is the texture used in place of missing textures.

+This happens when Chunky could not find a Minecraft installation to load textures from.

+Chunky needs to load textures from a Minecraft installation or a resource pack, otherwise it uses its own built-in textures or the missing texutre.

+The problem can be fixed by either:

+* Updating the path to your Minecraft installation in the Chunky launcher.
+* Loading a resource pack that contains the missing textures.

 ## I try to create a new scene but it is empty

 First, make sure that you have selected some chunks before creating a new scene.